mrcotter/mrcotter_dotfiles/README.md

 * Install the latest version of **[XQuartz](https://xquartz.macosforge.org)** for your OS.
 Many projects may require the up-to-date libraries.
 * For Java development, Java SE Development Kit is required.
 You can install both **[Apple's Java 6](https://support.apple.com/kb/DL1572)** and **[Oracle's Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)**.

-Reminder: Java 6 is now **_deprecated and not supported_**, and the current OS X El Capitan Developer Beta 2 has issues installing Java 6 and running application that requires the legacy Java version.
+Reminder: Java 6 is now **_deprecated and not supported_**, and the current OS X El Capitan GM has issues installing Java 6 and running application that requires the legacy Java version.

 ## Download dotfiles